HenrikJoreteg/feather-route-matcher/README.md

 Things to be aware of...

-1. Order is imporant, first match wins
+1. Order is important, first match wins
-2. If you re-use paramater names in the url pattern they'll be overwritten in the result.
+2. If you re-use parameter names in the url pattern they'll be overwritten in the result.
 3. If you need to parse query string values, match the base url first with this module, then use [`query-string`](http://npmjs.com/package/query-string) to parse query values.